ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/tiffin.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes for Linux/ARM64, or documentation available at the Github.
-Since there is cargo.toml file available, tiffin initial version, 0.3.1, can be built using "cargo build --release", and testd with "sudo cargo test -- --ignored".
+    other_info: There are no platform-specific release notes for Linux/Arm64 or additional documentation available on GitHub.
+Since a `Cargo.toml` file is provided, version 0.3.1 can be built using `cargo build --release` and tested with `cargo test -- --ignored`.
+Earlier commit-based versions, such as 0.0.1, have also been tested and confirmed to build on Arm64.

 ---